xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![Add machine 01]({{site.baseurl}}/assets/images/Azure_Arc/add_machine_01.png)

 To integrate new internal servers (joined domain servers) into Azure Arc, we will utilize GPO method.
 Before we can onboard new machines using this method, it is crucial to have the installer, _AzureConnectedMachineAgent.msi_, stored in a shared location that can be accessed by the target machines.
 It is important to ensure that the Domain Controllers, Computers, and Admins all have change permissions for this network share.
-Once everything is properly set up, we can proceed to download the package and move it into the share.
 By using this system, the onboarding process will automatically begin once the new GPO is applied.

 ![Add machine 02]({{site.baseurl}}/assets/images/Azure_Arc/add_machine_02.png){:style="display:block; margin-left:auto; margin-right:auto"}